 4. The Stretch Me Prayer

-When you pray the "Stretch Me" prayer, don't be surprised with the answer you receive.
+When you pray the "Stretch Me" prayer, don't be surprised by the answer you receive.
 You will become like a rubber band in the hands of God.
 You will grow beyond where you are to where God wants you to be.
 You will be stretched far beyond where you ever imagined.

 5. The Test Me Prayer